 - 4 ounces milk or white chocolate, for decorating

-Make the Cookie Dough: Cream the buter in a large mixing bowl with an electric mixer until nice and creamy.
+- Make the Cookie Dough: Cream the buter in a medium bowl with an electric mixer (or stand mixer) until creamy.
 Mix in the vanilla until just incorporated.
 Add the flour, powdered sugar, and pinch of salt and begin to mix.
 The mixture will be VERY crumbly and will seem dry, and you will wonder how it's going to form cookie dough (see photos above).
 This is normal.
-After you've reached that dry crumbly stage, it's time to get in there with (clean!) hands and continue mixing the dough.
-Mix it with your hands until you're able to form the dough into a ball that holds together.Roll cookie dough balls about 1 tbsp or 35 grams in size.
+After you've reached that dry crumbly stage, it's time to get in there with (clean!) hands and continue mixing the dough, until you're able to form the dough into a ball that holds together.Roll cookie dough balls about 1 tbsp or 35 grams in size.
 Place balls a few inches apart onto a prepared baking sheet, and use your thumb to make an indent in each one.
 (If the dough cracks a bit around the edges when you make the indent, don't fret – that's normal.
 Try to roll the balls really smooth to limit this.)
 Spoon 2-3 cherries from the cherry pie filling into each indent.

 - Bake: There's no dough chilling in this recipe!
 Bake the cookies for 12-14 minutes.
 (I usually have to do the full 14).
 The cookies will be soft right out of the oven, so let them cool about 10 minutes on the baking sheet before transferring to a cooling rack.

 - Decorate: Drizzle cooled cookies with melted white chocolate, milk chocolate, or any type of chocolate you like!

 - Serve + Store: Enjoy immediately!
 Store in an airtight container in the fridge for up to a week.
 If layering in a container, be sure to let the chocolate set first, and use parchment or wax paper between layers.